-The year 2022 was interesting for the auto industry.
-New car sticker prices were sent soaring due to chip and supply shortages for critical materials needed to build vehicles.
+2022 was an interesting year for the auto industry.
+New car sticker prices were sent soaring due to chip and supply shortages needed to build vehicles.
 In fact, prices were up 6.3% in 2022, according to J.P.
 Morgan.
 That sticker shock led to a huge increase in demand for used cars, with prices there also increasing 42.5% as of September.

 There is good news on the horizon in 2023, however.
 J.P.
 Morgan estimates that prices for both new and used vehicles are set to decrease as supply chain issues abate and inflation is poised to keep easing.
 Per the financial firm, new vehicle prices are slated to go down 2.5-5% while used cars may go down by 10-20%.